 - a.
 Any Senator may request the censure of another Senator by filing a petition for censure with the Rules and Ethics Committee. - i.
 Censure will be the official warning of the Senate to refrain from similar actions in the future. - ii.
 Senators may be censured for repeatedly disrupting the business of the Senate, inappropriate actions during the discharge of statutorily mandated duties, or for violations of Student Body Law. - b.
-Upon receiving a petition for censure, the Rules and Ethics Committee will investigate the charges as outlined in Rule XII §5(c). - c.
-If the Rules and Ethics Committee recommends censure to the Senate, the Senator subject to censure will be informed by the Rules and Ethics Committee no later than three days before the meeting of the Senate at which the resolution for censure will be heard. - d.
+Upon receiving a petition for censure, the Rules and Ethics Committee will investigate the charges as outlined in Rule XII §5(c).
+The Rules and Ethics Committee may choose to not investigate a petition for censure that is substantially similar to a petition that has already been heard. - c.
+If the Rules and Ethics Committee recommends censure to the Senate, the Senator subject to censure will be informed by the Rules and Ethics Committee no later than three (3) days before the meeting of the Senate at which the resolution for censure will be heard. - d.
 The Senator subject to censure will have final privilege when a resolution for censure is being debated in the Senate. - e.
 A vote of two-thirds of the membership of the Senate is required to censure a Senator. - f.
 When the Chair has called a Senator to order, and has subsequently named that Senator and asked the Senate of what actions should be taken, a Senator may move from the floor to censure that individual.
 The motion to censure in this case will be heard immediately after being properly moved and seconded. - g.
 If a Senator is censured twice within a one-year period, the Rules and Ethics Committee will automatically investigate that Senator and may, at the committee's discretion, submit a resolution calling for that Senator's expulsion to the Senate.